mathieu-benoit/DevOpsOnAzureLab/docs/Lab 1 - Source control/README.md

 4. Set the fields **Source type** to `Git` and **Clone URL** to `https://github.com/mathieu-benoit/DevOpsOnAzureLab.git` and click on **Import**.

+Note: this GitHub repository you are importing contains a sample ASP.NET Core web app with unit tests and selenium tests which will be used during the next labs.
+Stay tuned!

 ## Setup branch policies

 5. Once the repository imported with the previous step, go to the **Code** tab and navigate to the **Branch policies** feature of the `master` branch like illustrated below: